pri-k/docs-mysql/index.html.md

 ### Known Limitations

 The MySQL server runs on a single VM.
 The server is not replicated or redundant.
-Data durability depends on the infrastructure persistance layer.
+Data durability depends on the infrastructure persistence layer.

 ### Further Reading